kkibria/dev_cookbook/docs/_topics/jslib.md

 ## Create javascript for older browsers

-The way to fix language version problems is transpiling the code using babel.
-To make sure transpiled javascript works on older browser we have to test it on different browsers to see if and why it fails.
+The way to fix language version problems is transpiling the javascript code using **babel**.
+To make sure transpiled code works on older browser, we have to test it on different browsers to see if and why it fails.
 Cross browser testing sites like <https://www.lambdatest.com> are helpful but can be expansive depending on situation.

 ### babel with rollup